guspettey/InterfaceParticleVirtualization/README.md

 Each of these functions simply uses a path to the particle folder as a string, allowing for multiple operations to be chained together with ease.

+To realign the meshes for direct comparison, use the `meshRelignment.py` script to create a `translated_particleMesh.obj` mesh in the RescannedGrains version of the particle.